lacroitgnamsbeau/Dream-Sweet-in-C-/README.md

 # Dream-Sweet-in-C++
 # TASK-TRACK RPG

-Members: Calvin Pugay, Mai Tao, Louise Santos
+Members: Calvin Pugay, Mai Thao, Louise Santos

 This will be our github repository for the project in CSCE A201.